 The AmazonBasics has a whole lot more going on than its name would suggest, but it bears a price tag that makes it arguably the best gaming desk for customers on a tight budget.
 The spacious basket mounted underneath the desktop is more than the average gaming desk offers, but it's complemented by a five slot accessory shelf, cupholders, and earphone holders.
 There's even a smaller secondary platform that can hold a monitor of up to 32 inches.

-All of that storage may be a little cluttered for some gamers, but it's fortunately all modular so you can create a gaming setup that really matches your personal sense of style.
+All of that storage may be a little cluttered for some gamers, it's fortunately it's all modular so you can create a gaming setup that really matches your personal style.
 And while it may come cheap, it doesn't come cheaply made.
-Between the quality of the metal and the smart K-shaped legs, this is far sturdier a gaming desk than you could expect to find for the budget price.
+Between the quality of the metal and the smart K-shaped legs, this is far sturdier than many other gaming desks you'd expect to find for the same budget.

 4. GreenForest L-Shaped Gaming Desk

 Best Gaming Desk for Corner Spaces